 To illustrate, let’s consider a few examples:

-These examples show how the POS can vary based on the service’s nature and the involved parties’ locations, impacting the GST treatment for each scenario.
+These examples highlight how the POS can vary based on the nature of the service and the locations of the involved parties.

 Implications for Business Owners